 ”Miss Stańczyk is a pianist with a genuine feel for the Romantic repertory.
 Her tone although heroic, is capable of a myriad shading subtleties, and she has the intelligence and sense of narrative structure, that is crucial to any reading of this music.”
 New York Times.

-Concerts of world famous pianists take place in the Powsin Piano Festival on Sundays once every month from May to September.
+Concerts of world famous pianists take place in the Powsin International Piano Festival on Sundays once every month from May to September.
 The other Sunday’s are dedicated to young pianists who are yet to make their mark on the world of classical music.
 Performing at the festival gives them the opportunity to expose their talent.
 The repertoires of such outstanding pianists coupled with the enchanting and highly seductive botanical beauty assures a veritable intense musical experience.